Channel

 protoc --python_out=. example.proto

-This will generate an example_pb2.py
+This will produce the example_pb2.py

 ROS2 Message

-file, such as example.msg
+file within it, such as example.msg

 :